Control traffic in VPC Lattice using security groups - Amazon VPC Lattice

 Control traffic in VPC Lattice using security groups

-AWS security groups act as virtual firewalls, controlling the network traffic to and from the resources that they are associated with.
-With VPC Lattice, you can create security groups and assign them to the VPC association that links a VPC to a service network to enforce additional network-level security protections for your service network.
+AWS security groups act as virtual firewalls, controlling the network traffic to and from the entities that they are associated with.
+With VPC Lattice, you can create security groups and assign them to the VPC association that connects a VPC to a service network to enforce additional network-level security protections for your service network.
+If you connect a VPC to a service network using a VPC endpoint, you can assign security groups to the VPC endpoint too.
+Similarly you can assign security groups to resource gateways that you create to enable access to resources in your VPC.

 Managed prefix list

-VPC Lattice provides managed prefix lists that includes the IP addresses used to route traffic over the VPC Lattice network.
+VPC Lattice provides managed prefix lists that includes the IP addresses used to route traffic over the VPC Lattice network when you use a service-network association to connect your VPC to a service network using a VPC association.
 You can reference the VPC Lattice managed prefix lists in your security group rules.
 This allows traffic to flow from clients, through the VPC Lattice service network, and to the VPC Lattice service targets.

 For example, suppose that you have an EC2 instance registered as a target in the US West (Oregon) Region (us-west-2).
 You can add a rule to the instance security group that allows inbound HTTPS access from the VPC Lattice managed prefix list, so that the VPC Lattice traffic in this Region can reach the instance.
 If you remove all other inbound rules from the security group, you can prevent any traffic other than VPC Lattice traffic from reaching the instance.